RTEMS/gnu-mirror-gcc/gcc/doc/gccint/machine-descriptions/standard-pattern-names-for-generation.rst

   1 and widen the resulting elements.
 Put the N/2 results of size 2\*S in the output vector (operand 0).

+  .. index:: vec_addsubm3 instruction pattern

+vec_addsubm3
+  Alternating subtract, add with even lanes doing subtract and odd lanes doing addition.
+Operands 1 and 2 and the outout operand are vectors with mode :samp:`{m}`.

+  These instructions are not allowed to ``FAIL``.

   .. index:: mulhisi3 instruction pattern

 mulhisi3